ouya/docs/adobe-air.md

 ![image_11.png](adobe-air/image_11.png)

-9) The `VirtualController` constructor keeps a reference to the `Main` object and the `OuyaNativeInterface` object.
+9) The `VirtualController` constructor keeps a reference to the `Main` object and the `RazerSDKNativeInterface` object.
 The `Main` object is needed to dynamically add children to the stage document.
-The `PlayerNum` argument corresponds to the `OUYA` controller number.
+The `PlayerNum` argument corresponds to the controller number.
 The `x` and `y` parameter indicates where to instantiate the `Bitmap` objects on the stage.

 ```
 package
 {
+	import com.razerzone.store.sdk.Controller;
+	import com.razerzone.store.sdk.engine.adobeair.RazerSDKNativeInterface;
 	import flash.display.Bitmap;
 	import flash.display.BitmapData;
     import flash.display.MovieClip;
 	import flash.display.PixelSnapping;
 	import flash.geom.Matrix;
-	import tv.ouya.console.api.OuyaController;
-	import tv.ouya.sdk.OuyaNativeInterface;

     public class VirtualController extends MovieClip
     {